JakubK2004/JakubK2004/README.md

 ## I'm a Student, Lifelong Learner, Aspiring Entrepreneur.

 I started programming at 12.
 Started with C++, it gave me PTSD.
 Did web-dev, hated moving the pixels.
-Settled on Python Because I like snakes.
+Settled on Python because I like snakes.

 Core ideas I subscribe to.
 - Unscripted Entrepreneurschip (Thanks MJ).